 Life insurance companies determine policy rates for applicants based on a variety of health and lifestyle factors.
-Most applicants take a health exam that looks at factors like body mass index (BMI), blood pressure, and cholesterol.
+Unless they are buying no exam life insurance, most applicants take a health exam that looks at factors like body mass index (BMI), blood pressure, and cholesterol.
 The rate that you'll pay will also be impacted by your preexisting health conditions, family history, and tobacco use.
 All of these factors are evaluated according to industry standards to place you into a life insurance rate class, which determines how high your monthly premiums will be.

 Read on to find out more about the most common rate classes, how lifestyle factors affect premiums, and how to improve your habits to receive a better classification.